CAFapi/caf-common-parent/README.md

-# caf-common-parent
+# CAF Common Parent Maven POM

----
+This project acts as a comment parent for projects which are to be open-sourced.

-Welcome to CAF Common Parent an open source parent for services and frameworks such as the Worker Framework, Data Processing and Job Service.
+It configures distribution to Sonatype OSS Repository Hosting and sets other common options.